Hendrixer/API-design-v4/lessons/11-perf/A-async-everything.md

 Node.js is single threaded by default.
 A side effect of this is that your code could potentially be blocking the main execution thread.
-On a server, that is shared by all your clients, this is really bad.
+On a server that is shared by all your clients, this is really bad.
 <br>
 Your API could fail to take incoming request because it's blocked by CPU intensive work on the main thread.
-So to avoid this, make sure any itense workload isn't synchronous and instead, async.
+To avoid this, make sure any intense workload is asynchronous.

 ## Blocking code